 The plethora of gift guides for sustainable brands and better alternatives is truly eye-opening, and gratifying to see.
 We’ve gone from not knowing where to find the eco-conscious gift options exist to being overwhelmed by them!

 This is an excellent problem to have.
-But still, to try and make this information more manageable, we started making a list for ourselves. of course, these things are best shared – which is what we’re doing now.
+But still, to try and make this information more manageable, we started making a list for ourselves.

 It’s by no means exhaustive, or complete. we will keep adding to it when we find new guides.
 If you know of a guide you think should be included, please get in touch to let us know!